 Indiana University School of Medicine

-I support a variety of internal communications efforts by fulfilling the following duties and responsibilities:
+I supported a variety of internal communications efforts by fulfilling the following duties and responsibilities:

 - Content Development and Promotion